mendes22-pixel/Barcode-Detection-Performance-Study/README.md

 ---

-## 🧠 Model Selection & Benchmarking
+## 🧠 Model Selection and Benchmarking
 Before implementing the final tracking pipeline, several architectures were tested within a **Webots & ROS2** simulation environment to find the optimal balance between precision and speed.

 * **Models Tested:** YOLOv8, Faster R-CNN, SSD (Single Shot Detector), and RetinaNet.